Instant Pot Chicken Burrito Bowls

 Use the Pot-in-Pot (PIP) Method to cook rice at the same time as the chicken for these Instant Pot Chicken Burrito Bowls.
 Not familiar with this handy method that allows you to cook two things in the Instant Pot at the same time?
 Check out this post on the Pot-in-Pot Method for the Instant Pot.

-rice in a clear glass bowl
+cooked rice in a clear glass bowl with a wooden spoon

 6-Minute Instant Pot Guide